The Glass Hotel

 A wide-ranging circular story with little to serve as a cohesive adhesive.
 Dense and beautiful in its style and prose, metaphorically rich.
 Yet.
 Lacking a certain heart or soul.
 Told from the perspective of several narrators.

-Vincent, a young girl turns woman from an isolated island off Vancouver.
-Her unlikeable uninteresting addict half-brother Paul.
-Enmeshed in a ripped-from-the headlines financial scheme.
-Other interesting characters bob in and out of this ocean of a tale.
-Snippets of many lives.
-Never fully lived.
+Vincent, a young girl and her unlikeable uninteresting addict half-brother Paul.
+They merge with other characters in a remote glass hotel on an isolated island off the coast of Vancouver.
+Both become enmeshed in a ripped-from-the headlines financial scheme, as they grow into quirky adults.
+Other eccentric characters bob in and out of this oceanic story.
+Snippets of many lives never fully lived.
 Somewhat connected ultimately in apparitions.

 Yet.
 Despite its disparate notes.
 Glad to have read it.